-Here we use the nargs\ function which returns a number that indicates the number of arguments it had.
+Here we use the $nargs{-}$ function which returns a number that indicates the number of arguments it had.
 This program is much more compact.

-Next I am going to show the 'Sinterklaas' program.
+As promised at lunch two days ago, I am going to show the 'Sinterklaas' program.
 The problem: There is a set of N people who all have to give one present to one random other person from the set.
 Nobody is to give a present to him- or herself.
 There may be other vetoes.
 Nobody is to know from whom their present is coming.
 In Spanish this is called 'amigo invisible'.
 Hence the selection must be secret and people should be notified by personal email.
 Of course it is not very difficult to write a C program to do this, but in FORM it is even easier.
 Let us start with the basic program: